ZiyuanEstherYan/Yelp-Data-Analysis-Shiny-App/README.md

 ## Building the dashboard
-While my Big Data course had extensively covered ggplot and Tidyverse, Shiny was not.
-I decided to learn this tool as a way to apply what I had learned to a new R package.
-I had used some Shiny apps in the past, and this project would be a great way to investigate the usefulness of Shiny dashboards.
-After loading the data from Kaggle, the first steps were data "cleaning" (data comes relatively clean so hard to call it cleaning).
-My hope was to segment businesses by both category and location.
-Location would involve the use of Leaflet and a Google Maps API key to find the Lat/Lon coordinates of businesses from their address.
-Segmenting by category was hard to automate, and required the drafting of a list of the most popular business categories based on "domain knowledge".

-After creating categories for each business, it was time to decided on the different features:
+After cleaning the data, and segmenting businesses by both category and location, it was time to decided on the different features:

 This first is a interactive visualization map, which allows for the simple visualization of businesses, either by city, category of business, or both.
 For example, here is a visualization of all nightlife businesses in Toronto: